 ABOUT THE BULLETIN OF THE ATOMIC SCIENTISTS

-The Bulletin of the Atomic Scientists is a media organization, publishing a free daily news website and a digital subscription magazine.
+The Bulletin of the Atomic Scientists is a media organization, posting free articles on its website and publishing a premium digital magazine.
 But we are much more.
 The Bulletin’s website, iconic Doomsday Clock, and regular events help advance actionable ideas at a time when technology is outpacing our ability to control it.
 The Bulletin focuses on three main areas: nuclear risk, climate change, and disruptive technologies.
 What connects these topics is a driving belief that because humans created them, we can control them.
-With smart, vigorous prose, multimedia presentations, and information graphics the Bulletin puts issues and events into context and provides fact-based debates and assessments.
+With smart, vigorous prose, multimedia presentations, and information graphics, the Bulletin puts issues and events into context and provides fact-based debates and assessments.

 The Bulletin is an independent, nonprofit 501(c)(3) organization.
 We gather a diverse array of the most informed and influential voices tracking man-made threats and bring their innovative thinking to a global audience.
 We apply intellectual rigor to the conversation and do not shrink from alarming truths.
-For 75 years, the Bulletin has bridged the technology divide between scientific research, foreign policy and public engagement.
+For more than 75 years, the Bulletin has bridged the divides between scientific advancement, global security, and public engagement.

-The Director of Annual Gifts is responsible for developing and implementing the plan for annual giving that reaches all constituencies.
+The Director of Individual Gifts is responsible for developing and implementing the plan for individual gifts that reaches all constituencies.

-- Improve outreach and giving from donors, newsletter subscribers, and other members of the Bulletin community
+- Improve outreach and giving from existing donors, newsletter subscribers, and other members of the Bulletin community

 - Qualify prospects for ability, affinity, and access to support the Bulletin